album chronology

-After years of producing barely listenable tracks, I finally start to produce something worthy of attention.
-All but one of these tracks are from the days when it was just me and my computer - no external MIDI synths.
-In those days, I was not short of inspiration, just skill.
-Inevitably, now I know how everything works, ideas desert me.
+After years of producing barely listenable tracks, things finally began to come together.
+All but one of these tracks are from the days when it was just me and my computer (a Pentium II, if memory serves) - no external MIDI synths, just an SB16 and 8-bit samples.
+Back then, I was not short of inspiration, just skill.
+Inevitably, now I know how everything works, ideas (and time) elude me...

 awakenings

 The oldest of the online tracks, save the classical ones.
 I have fun, here, playing with Impulse Tracker's Cutoff filter and manage to produce a plausible early-J.M.Jarre-esque piece.
-At around 2:25 a wonderful synth sound enters and a strong, Robert-Miles-style beat, heavy on the base - luuuuvely.
+At around 2:25 (0:05, in the excerpt) a nice synth sound enters and a strong, Robert-Miles-style beat, heavy on the bass.

 arctic coast